This article is brought to you by Aura.

 🎁 Give yourself the gift of online safety — for free.
 Aura’s all-in-one solution protects you and your family against online scams, fraud, identity theft, and more.
 Try Aura for free and keep yourself safe from the worst holiday scams this year.

-The 15 Latest Holiday Scams To Watch Out for in 2023
+The 15 Latest Holiday Scams To Watch Out For

 Holiday scams can happen at any time — from Black Friday and Cyber Monday to the weeks and months leading up to the end of the year.